 Open banking at Mastercard

 As this tracker records, third-party provider registrations, specifically third-party providers passporting their services, has consistently increased with most countries having more third-party providers licensed to offer services via passporting than domestically.
-Mastercard’s Open Banking Protect can provide a financial institution confirmation a third-party provider is licensed and certified as well as verifying they are authorised to passport their services.

 On the home front this month, we were delighted to announce a partnership with Lloyds Bank Commercial Banking to deliver a new Open Banking payment solution to Lloyds Bank’s business clients in the UK.
 The solution – which is compatible with most retail bank accounts – lets consumers make payments on an organisation’s website directly from their bank account without having to enter any payment details, improving speed and security while providing them with greater payment choice.